bosagora/payment-contract-boa/README.md

 This package is what is needed to create an SDK by utilizing the code of the smart contract.

-## Faker

-This package functions to store fake purchase data in a smart contract.

 ## Relay

 This package has two functions.